karlvr/consistent.js/README.md

 # Consistent.js

-Consistent is a small and simple Javascript framework to enable an abstract model to be synced with the DOM.
+Consistent is a small and simple Javascript framework to enable an abstract model and controller to be connected to the DOM.

 [![Build Status](https://travis-ci.org/karlvr/consistent.js.png)](https://travis-ci.org/karlvr/consistent.js)

-Consistent.js uses [BrowserStack](http://browserstack.com) for cross-browser testing.

 ## Introduction